etrepum/etrepum.github.com/_posts/bob.pythonmac.org/2013-07-24-teaching-with-codecosmos.md

 familiar with a bit of JavaScript syntax, the coordinate system, and accustomed to playing around rather than following step by step instructions.
-Some students finished quickly went ahead and played with some of the other examples that I had prepared, others took their one.
+Some students finished quickly went ahead and played with some of the other examples that I had prepared, others decided to go further with the challenge.
 One student spelled out her entire name.
 That was a lot of lines!

 <img src="/assets/images/2013-07-24/challenge-monday-line.png"
     class="imgfull"